 The gender agenda: the British suffrage movement

-It is often assumed that the enfranchisement of women was the inevitable outworking of a successful campaign mounted by suffragists, but the reality was far more complicated.
-A wide range of groups with different agendas were represented in the debate, including not only the notorious and polarising Women’s Social and Political Union, whose radical civil disobedience caused so much social unrest, but also a number of pioneering women who were part of the ‘anti’ movement.
+It is often assumed that the enfranchisement of women was the inevitable result of a successful campaign mounted by suffragists, but the reality was far more complicated.
+A wide range of people with different agendas were represented in the debate, including not only the notorious and polarising Women’s Social and Political Union, whose radical civil disobedience caused so much unrest, but also a number of pioneering women who were part of the ‘anti’ movement.
 This talk will chart the development of the campaign and how the vote was eventually won.

 Details of other history talks (given by other speakers) can be found at the Oxford Local History Association‘s website.

 - 22 February: Otters Court Social Club, Witney: Great Exhibition

 - 21 March: Bloxham History Society: Great Exhibition

 - 21 May: Oxford Family History Society: Poverty and Pestilence

 - 11 June: Vale of Berkshire Family History Society, Abingdon: Rise and fall of pleasure boating